TEXTaiLES/AmalthAI-documentation/docs/deployment/installation_basic.md

     </a>
 </p>

-Important Note: After creating the above containers, make sure that you update config.yml file inside `/AmalthAI_WebApp` folder with the correct container names and the shared directory path where the `Segmentation`, `Classification` and `ObjectDetection` folders are located.
+Important Note: Make sure that you keep the config.yml file updated inside `/AmalthAI_WebApp` folder with the correct image names and the shared directory path where the `Segmentation`, `Classification` and `ObjectDetection` folders are located.

 ### Step 5 - Upload docker images into kind cluster